Music-Platform-Software-Project/Vibe-Mobile/README.md

 # Vibe-Mobile
-The mobile code repository for the Vibe Project
+The mobile repository for the Vibe Project